juraj-blahunka/juraj-blahunka.github.io/_posts/2014-05-17-inject-jboss-system-properties.md

 /system-property=example.bar:add(value="Why is Foo so special?")
 ```

-Then **hit refresh** in your browser and voila, our properties where injected:
+Then **hit refresh** in your browser and voila, our properties were injected:

 ```
 foo=Special Foo Value, bar=Why is Foo so special?